+2.10.1 Appointment of chairperson by Mayor

-2.9.1 Appointment of The mayor may appoint the chair of any committee established under chair by Mayor Standing Order 2.7.1.
+The Mayor may appoint the chairperson of any committee established under Standing Order 2.8.1.

-The mayor may make the appointment of chair before the other members of the committee are determined, and may appoint themselves.
+The Mayor may make the appointment of the chairperson before the other members of the committee are determined, and may appoint themselves.